-"How could they just do that to her?
+"How could they just do this to her?

 "How could they not?
 Evelyn was such a bitch.
 Go Team Caroline!"

-"Nah, Evelyn all the way!
+"Nah, Team Evelyn all the way!
 She's fit as hell

-Freddy and I shared a glance - the same word floating through both our brains: uh-oh.
+Freddy and I shared a glance, the same sentiment floating through both our brains: ruh-roh

-According to the plan, Cooper was supposed to be groveling at Evelyn's feet right now - not
+.
+According to the plan, Cooper was supposed to have taken the plunge down the school's social ladder not

-the other way around.
-How had Evelyn become the victim in this situation?
+his ex-girlfriend.
+How had Evelyn been the victim in this situation?
 How had Cooper slimed his way out of this one?

 "This is not good."

-The four of us were inside the Gryffindor Common Room, Potter, Fred and Dom all sprawled out on various cushy pieces of furniture, while I stood in front of the fireplace.
-Well, stood isn't exactly the word.
-'Furiously paced' is more like it.
-I was walking to and fro so fast, I was surprised that I hadn't burnt a hole in the already worn carpet.
+The four of us were hanging out in the Gryffindor Common Room, Potter, Fred and Dom lounging across various pieces of cushy furniture while I stood in front of the fireplace.
+Well, "stood" wasn't exactly the right word for it.
+"Furiously paced" was more like it.
+I was walking back and forth so fast, I wouldn't be surprised if the sheer friction of my movement had burned a hole in the already-worn carpet.

-Abandoning my relentless pacing, I whipped around and shot Potter a glare that could make McGonagall tremble in her boots.
-"Shut up!"
+Abandoning my restless pacing, I whipped around and shot Potter a glare that would make McGonagall tremble in her boots.
+"And aren't you

 "Oi!
 Don't drag me

-"—so why don't you just crawl back into whatever poisonous, lava-spewing hole you came out of?
+" so why don't you just crawl back into whatever noxious, lava-spewing hole you came out of?

 "Okay, okay!"
-Fred announced loudly, holding his hands up as he came to stand in between the two of us.
-"How about we all calm down before Aggy becomes observant, witty and
+Fred announced loudly, holding his hands up from where he was sitting in a plum-colored armchair.
+"How about we all calm down for a second?
+Can we do that, please?"

-In fact, it felt more than good.
+It felt more than good, in fact.
 It felt bloody fantastic.
-In addition to blazing with zealous fury, my nerves were also humming with a kind of happy contentment.
 For the past few days, everything had been so weird, so topsy-turvy...
-Arguing with Potter was a relief from that, a way to pound out all the stress that was currently churning around in my body.
+Arguing with Potter was a relief from that, a way to pound out all the stress currently churning inside my body.

-I placed my hands on my hips, raising my eyebrows.
-"Oh, and what is it?"
+I placed my hands on my hips, raising my eyebrows as I swiveled towards Freddy impatiently.
+"Oh, and what would that be?"

-Exchanging a significant glance with Potter (Merlin, I really hate when they do that), Freddy smiled, the corners of his lips curling up in an almost - no, scratch that - definitely
+Exchanging a significant glance with Potter (Merlin, I really hated when they did that), Freddy smiled, the corners of his lips curling upwards in an almost no, scratch that definitely